micro/micro/api/README.md

 - Path: `/[topic]/[event]`
 - Resolver: Path is used to resolve topic and event name
 - Configure: Flag `--handler=event` or env var `MICRO_API_HANDLER=event`

+### Web Handler

+The web handler is a http reserve proxy with built in service discovery and web socket support.

+- Content-Type: Any
+- Body: Any
+- Forward Format: HTTP Reverse proxy including web sockets
+- Path: `/[service]`
+- Resolver: Path is used to resolve service name
+- Configure: Flag `--handler=web` or env var `MICRO_API_HANDLER=web`
+- Info: Path /[service] is stripped from the path when forwarded and set in the `X-Micro-Web-Base-Path` header

 ### RPC endpoint